US: Convicted murderer executed despite Pope's pleas for clemency | DW | 06.10.2021

 Democratic members of the House of Representatives from Missouri also made appeals for a stay of execution.

-Cori Bush and Emanuel Cleaver released a statement which said: "Killing those who lack the intellectual ability to conform their behavior to the law is morally and legally unconscionable."
+Cori Bush and Emanuel Cleaver released a statement that said: "Killing those who lack the intellectual ability to conform their behavior to the law is morally and legally unconscionable."

-Bush also tweeted that the execution was was not an act of justice but was cruelty.
+Bush also tweeted that the execution was not an act of justice but was cruelty.

 In a final written statement, Johnson said he was sorry and had remorse for what he did.
 He also said that he loved his family and friends and was thankful for the prayers from those supporting him.